 XML Product Monograph Service

-The above graphic (used in the webinar presentation) explains the process of creating and submitting your Health Canada XML Product Monograph.
+The above graphic (used in the webinar presentation) explains the process of creating and submitting your Health Canada XML Product Monograph Information.
 Specifically, you will see the box called out with the red type “XML-PM (Build).”
 This is a new task required by the upcoming mandates which contains about 70 product metadata elements that are required.
-There is no authoring or validating tool being offered by Health Canada so you have the options of creating your own software, buying a software or outsourcing to a trusted partner, such as Reed Tech.
+There is no information authoring or validating tool being offered by Health Canada so you have the options of creating your own software, buying a software or outsourcing to a trusted partner, such as Reed Tech for your submissions.

 The Reed Tech Health Canada solution includes data validation, XML-PM build and check, version and storage and reporting.
 Reed Tech is currently supporting phase I and will support future production phases II, III and IV.
 To learn more about the Reed Tech Health Canada services, please contact us.